Keithkeizzah/MPESA-STK/README.md

    This will start the Node.js server and the project will be running locally.
  * Test the project:
    You can now test the project by sending an STK Push request using a tool like Postman or cURL.
 Refer to the project documentation or the Safaricom Developer Portal for more information on how to send STK Push requests.
-Safaricom Developer Account and App Registration
- * Sign up for a free account on the Safaricom Developer Portal (https://developer.safaricom.co.ke/) to access the M-Pesa API. 🚀
- * Log in to the portal and navigate to My Apps. ➕
- * Create a new app and select the MPesa Sandbox APIs to activate the necessary APIs.
- * Copy your Consumer Key and Consumer Secret for use in the project configuration. 🔑 Testing with the Sandbox Environment
-Safaricom provides the following default credentials for testing purposes:
- * ShortCode: 174379
- * Passkey: bfb279f9aa9bdbcf158e97dd71a467cd2e0c893059b10f78e6b72ada1ed2c919
- * Phone Number: 254708374149
- * Amount: Any amount can be used for testing.
 Moving to Production
 When transitioning to production, you'll need to:
  * Obtain Production Credentials: Contact Safaricom to acquire credentials for your Paybill or Till Number.
 This requires submitting business-related documents. 📝